Total Hip Replacement (THA) Surgery in Birmingham

-Total hip replacement is one of the most successful operations in modern surgery.
-It removes the worn hip joint and replaces it with precision-engineered components, restoring pain-free movement and an active life.
-Mr Shakir Hussain, one of the UK's highest-volume hip surgeons, performs total hip replacement at the Royal Orthopaedic Hospital, Priory Hospital Edgbaston, and Harborne Hospital, with day-case options available for suitable patients.
+Total hip replacement is one of the most successful operations in modern surgery, replacing the worn ball and socket of an arthritic hip with precision-engineered implants to restore pain-free movement and an active life.
+Mr Shakir Hussain, one of the UK's highest-volume hip surgeons, performs private total hip replacement in Birmingham and the West Midlands at the Royal Orthopaedic Hospital, Priory Hospital Edgbaston, and Harborne Hospital, with day-case options for suitable patients.

 🏆